Fethienv/django-sharding/README.md

 ```

 ### Step 3:
-1. To sharding users, you must inihrite ShardedUser, it will automaticly change the id by new id base on uuid3 and uuid4, then add AUTH_USER_MODEL = 'accounts.User' to settings.py
+1. To sharding users, you must inherit ShardedUser, it will automaticly change the id by new id base on uuid3 and uuid4, then add AUTH_USER_MODEL = 'accounts.User' to settings.py

 Exemple:
 ```